alexa-samples/skill-sample-nodejs-hello-world/instructions/setup-vui-alexa-hosted.md

 For details on what the Alexa-Hosted skills service provides, open [this page](https://developer.amazon.com/docs/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html) in a new tab.

 ### Steps
-Now that you've chosen Alexa-Hosted for the method to host your skill's backend resources, to use this template, select **Fact Skill** and click "Choose".
+Now that you've chosen Alexa-Hosted for the method to host your skill's backend resources, to use this template, select **Hello World Skill** and click "Choose".
 It will take a minute to create your Alexa hosted skill, then you will be taken to the Build tab of the console.
 It will take a minute to create your Alexa hosted skill, then you will be taken to the Build tab of the console.

  #### Build the Interaction Model for your skill